Estimated reading time: 3 minutes

 Most sole proprietorships, partnerships, and LLCs use the calendar year when filing their business taxes.
 This is the most standard method used for taxes.
 However, most corporations and large firms use the fiscal tax year.
 Fiscal years are those that do not end on December 31.
 Businesses that utilize the fiscal year include those with high revenue or show expenses in one year and income in another.

-You will want these transactions to occur in the same 12-month period for the most accurate reports.
+For the most accurate reports, you will want these transactions to occur in the same 12-month period.
 A short tax year (less than 12 months) only applies to businesses that did not exist for an entire tax year or have recently changed their tax year period.
-Tax returns are required regardless of whether you have been open for less than a whole year (12 months).
-Finally, suppose if you purchase or finance equipment eligible for the Section 179 tax deduction.
+No matter whether you have been open for less than a whole year (12 months), tax returns are required.
+Finally, suppose you purchase or finance equipment eligible for the Section 179 tax deduction.
 In that case, the equipment needs to be placed into service by December 31.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.